 Then go back to the general backups page, and do the same thing with your databases.
 Now all your basic site information is in place.

 4. Is your data in order?

 Using cPanel, you will need to reenter all login details for your MySQL databases: those details do not transfer.
 Within cPanel, go to the MySQL Databases section to reestablish those parameters.

-Now look at the prefixes for each of the databases (what comes before the underscore in the filename).
-Every piece of software that accesses those databases will need to be reconfigured to look for the correct prefixes.
+Look at the prefixes for each of the databases (what comes before the underscore in the filename).
+Every software that accesses those databases will need to be reconfigured to look for the correct prefixes.
 To do that, go through the IP address again, and get into FTP.
 Using FTP, you can reconfigure system files as needed.